HackYourFuture/React/week3/MAKEME.md

 These are the requirements:

 - Install the following packages: [React Router Dom](https://www.npmjs.com/package/react-router-dom) and [Recharts](https://www.npmjs.com/package/recharts)
 - Divide your page into 2 different routes (`/` and `/:cityId`), using `react-router-dom`
 - Allow users to click on the searched city to open the city page
 - The city page will be on a different route identified by the city id (make use of the `<Link>` component given by `react-router-dom`)
 - On the city page there will be a chart (made with `recharts`) that displays the correct data for 5-day forecast
 - Add a "Back" button to go back to `/`, on the city page
 - Redeploy your site

 Hints:

 - Read the documentation to get a basic sense of what problems both `react-router-dom` and `recharts` are trying to solve, and to learn how to use them
 - Make sure to have a clear overview of your application so far, before you add this week's features to it

-## **4. Extra: Challenges (Optional)**
+## **4. Optional: Challenges**

 Remember that our friends over at CodeYourFuture have provided a repository with different ideas for [challenges to build](https://github.com/CodeYourFuture/cyf-react-challenges).
-Have a look at the `README.md` in each folder to see what the challenge is and now you can also do ones that require you to connect to an API!
+Have a look at the `README.md` in each folder to see what the challenge is and now you can also do ones that require you to create multiple pages!

 ## **SUBMIT YOUR HOMEWORK!**